-- The DPDSA is a statutory CA. - The client organization is for its part responsible for revoking certificates in accordance with the agreement made between DPDSA and the client organization.

-The client organization shall verify the accuracy of information about end users in accordance with the agreement made between DPDSA and the client organization.

-- The CA shall act in accordance with current legislation. - The CA shall perform its duties duly and reliably. - The CA has the necessary technical ability, financial resources, and ability to cover its liability for damages. - The CA is responsible for all areas of the certification activity, including the reliability and functioning of services and products produced by any technical suppliers or persons who assist the CA, such as registration authorities and card manufacturers. - The CA draws up and maintains a certificate policy which describes at a general level the procedures for the issuance, maintenance and management of temporary certificates, the terms and conditions, the allocation of responsibilities, and other matters related to the use of temporary certificates. - The CA draws up and maintains certification practice statements which describe how the CA applies its certificate policy. - The CA complies with its certificate policy and certification practice statement. - The CA makes the certificate policy and the certification practice statement publicly available. - The CA shall employ a sufficient number of staff with the expertise, experience and competence required for producing certificate services. - The CA shall use reliable systems and products protected against unauthorized use. - The CA shall keep information regarding the certificate and certificate activities publicly available, based on which the operations and reliability of the CA can be assessed. - It is possible that the CA issues a certificate for its own purposes.
-In that case it follows the same requirements than issuing certificates for other organizations.
+- The DPDSA is a statutory certification authority. - The client organisation is for its part responsible for revoking certificates in accordance with the agreement made between DPDSA and the client organisation. - The client organisation shall verify the accuracy of information about end users in accordance with the agreement made between DPDSA and the client organisation. - The certification authority shall act in accordance with current legislation. - The certification authority shall perform its duties duly and reliably. - The certification authority has the necessary technical ability, financial resources and ability to cover its liability for damages. - The certification authority is responsible for all areas of the certification activity, including the reliability and functioning of services and products produced by any technical suppliers or persons who assist the certification authority, such as registration authorities and card manufacturers. - The certification authority draws up and maintains a certificate policy which describes at a general level the procedures for the issuance, maintenance and management of temporary certificates, the terms and conditions, the allocation of responsibilities, and other matters related to the use of temporary certificates. - The certification authority draws up and maintains certification practice statements which describe how the certification authority applies its certificate policy. - The certification authority complies with its certificate policy and certification practice statement. - The certification authority makes the certificate policy and the certification practice statement publicly available. - The certification authority shall employ sufficient staff with the expertise, experience and competence required for producing certificate services.

+- The certification authority shall use reliable systems and products protected against unauthorised use. - The certification authority shall keep information regarding the certificate and certificate activities publicly available, based on which the operations and reliability of the certification authority can be assessed. - It is possible that Digital and Population Data Services Agency issues a certificate for its own purposes.
+In that case it follows the same requirements than issuing certificates for other organisations.